-The graduate program provides strong research opportunities in all the academic departments.
-Graduate students may pursue the master of science (MS) in biomedical engineering, computer science, electrical and computer engineering, healthcare systems engineering, industrial and systems engineering, mechanical engineering, or systems science, or the master of engineering (MEng) degree, which is a practice-oriented graduate degree with tracks in industrial engineering, mechanical engineering or systems engineering.
-The school offers the doctor of philosophy in biomedical engineering, computer science, electrical and computer engineering, industrial and systems engineering, mechanical engineering, and systems science.
+The graduate program provides strong research opportunities in all academic departments.
+Graduate students may pursue the master of science (MS) degree in biomedical engineering, computer science, electrical and computer engineering, healthcare systems engineering, industrial and systems engineering, mechanical engineering, or systems science, or the master of engineering (MEng) degree, which is a practice-oriented graduate degree.
+The school offers the doctor of philosophy (PhD) degree in biomedical engineering, computer science, electrical and computer engineering, industrial and systems engineering, mechanical engineering, and systems science.
 In addition, the Watson School offers an advanced graduate certificate program in complex systems science and engineering, which is available for graduate students in any major, and an advanced graduate certificate program in cybersecurity, a collaboration between the departments of Computer Science and Electrical and Computer Engineering.
-Master of science (MS) and doctor of philosophy degrees in materials science and engineering are available through the graduate school.
+Master of science (MS) and doctor of philosophy (PhD) degrees in materials science and engineering are available through the graduate school.

-Continuing education courses for students, professionals and engineers are offered online or on-campus through the Thomas J. Watson School of Engineering and Applied Science's Office of Industrial Research, which also manages the New York Strategic Partnership for Industrial Resurgence (SPIR) and all other Watson School Industry initiatives.
+Continuing education courses for students, professionals and engineers are offered online or on-campus through the Thomas J. Watson School of Engineering and Applied Science's Office of Industrial Outreach, which also manages the New York Strategic Partnership for Industrial Resurgence (SPIR) and all other Watson School industry initiatives.
 For more information, contact the director of industrial outreach of the Watson School.